Geometry of $1$-codimensional measures in Heisenberg groups: The supports of uniform measures are contained in quadratic surfaces

-The first part of the above program follows closely Chapter 7 in \cite{DeLellis2008RectifiableMeasures} (for a more detailed explanation see the beginning of Subsection \ref{momentsss} below).
-The basic idea behind all these computations is that the identity $\mu(B_r(u))=\mu(B_r(0))$ for any $u\in\supp(\mu)$ and any $r>0$ implies that:
+The first part of the above program follows closely \cite[Chapter 7]{DeLellis2008RectifiableMeasures} and for a more detailed explanation we refer to the beginning of Subsection \ref{momentsss} below.
+However, the heuristic behind all these computations is that the identity $\mu(B_r(u))=\mu(B_r(0))$, that is true for any $u\in\supp(\mu)$ and any $r>0$, implies that:

-for any $u\in\HH^n$ and any $r>0$, from which it is not hard to build a quadric containing $\supp(\mu)$ (for details see Subsection \ref{CDDQQ}).
+for every $u\in\supp(\mu)$ and any $r>2\lVert u\rVert$.
+With some careful algebraic manipulations of the above inequality, it is not hard to build a quadric containing $\supp(\mu)$ with a similar procedure to the one used in \cite[Theorem 17.3]{Mattila1995GeometrySpaces} to produce the quadric containing the support of uniform measures in Euclidean spaces.
+For more details on how we proceed, we refer to Subsection \ref{CDDQQ}.

-The second part (contained in Subsection \ref{nondegge}) is devoted to prove that the quadric is non-degenerate.
-In the Euclidean case this is almost free, however in the sub-Riemannian context it requires some effort.
+The second part of the argument, where we prove that the constructed quadric is non degenerate, is contained in Subsection \ref{nondegge}.
+In the Euclidean case this non-degeneracy is almost free, however in the sub-Riemannian context it requires some effort.
 In particular we are able to prove that if the support of $\mu$ is far away from the vertical axis $\mathcal{V}:=\{x_H=0\}$, then the quadric is non-degenerate.
-The reason for which we have to avoid the case $m=2$ in Theorem \ref{MOK} is that $\mathcal{S}^2_\mathcal{V}$ is a $2$-uniform measure and indeed in that case the matrix $\mathcal{Q}$ of our construction is $0$.
+The reason for which we have to avoid the case $m=2$ in Theorem \ref{MOK} is the following.
+On the one hand, if $m\neq 2$ we are able to prove that there is a lot of measure far away the vertical axis.
+On the other, it is straightforward to see that the measure $\mathcal{C}^2\llcorner \mathcal{V}$, where $\mathcal{V}:=\{x_H=0\}$, is $2$-uniform measure and that in this case our construction yields $b=0$, $\mathcal{Q}=0$ and $\mathcal{T}=0$.